dclarkduffy/JS-scirpts/README.md

 ## HackerRank Challenges

    - **sherlockString.js**:	 *Two strings are anagrams of each other if the letters of one string can be rearranged to form the other string.
 Given a string, find the number of pairs of substrings of the string that are anagrams of each other.*

+   - **makeAnagram.js**:	*Given two strings, s1 and s2, that may not be of the same length, determine the minimum number of character deletions required to make s1 and s2 anagrams.
+Any characters can be deleted from either of the strings.*